Skip to main content

 Living Expenses (ALE)

-After a declared disaster in California, insurers must provide at least 24 months of ALE coverage with a 12-month extension for delays beyond the policyholder's control.
-The CDI Commissioner's Opinion establishes the effective date and requirements.
+After a declared California disaster, insurers must provide at least 24 months of ALE with a 12-month extension for delays beyond the policyholder's control.

 Additional Living Expenses & Fair Rental Value